dwhenson/frontendmentor-planet-facts/notes.md

 3. Center section layout was a challenge, wanted to keep source and tab order logical.
 Concluded a tabbed interface not any more?
 Tried/Failed with CSS
 4. Setting a custom property in the document head using nunjunks - is that a good idea?
 Use inline styling to use the cascade to apply different accents underneath to each `li`

-A11y
+## A11y

--  Source code order and tab order - a bit contradictory
+-  Source code order and tab order - a bit contradictory - but the details in a list inside the `aside` mainly as it has a built in landmark and seemed more appropriate than `footer`
+-  Would have liked to have the links in the buttons fill content so outline styles better
+   -  Possible solution with JS, but if JS fails have links that are not keyboard focusable, have to set attributes in JS on init - seemed like a downward spiral...

-Progressive Enhancement
+## Progressive Enhancement

--  No CSS - use target element as backup
+-  No CSS - not ideal as headers and content are separate but works, just about.
 -  No JS
    -  Burger menu
-   -  Showing content - would have liked to render some initial text
+   -  Showing content - would have liked to render some initial text cannot make it work no matter what combination of selectors I tried!